 - Furman power conditioner for the equipment at the sound booth.

 Alrighty then.
-Now that I’ve defined what I consider the minimum requirements, let me start unpacking why.
-Below, I’ve highlighted details behind some of this gear.
+Now that I’ve defined what I consider the minimum requirements for sound gear, let me start unpacking why.
+Below, I’ve highlighted details behind some of this sound gear.
 It contains a good bit of brands to avoid and highlights a few for consideration.

 16-24 channel with four or more auxiliary sends analog mixer or a 16, 24 or, yes, even 32 channel digital mixer.